 3. Put Your Best Foot Forward

 Impress your boss by excelling at your work.
 It doesn’t matter how small your tasks are.
-If you are assigned to put stamps on 200 envelopes, align the stamps perfectly.
+If you are assigned to put stamps on 200 envelopes, align the symbols perfectly.
 If your job is to proofread, go over the document multiple times.

 This doesn’t mean you can’t make a mistake, of course, because everyone messes up.
-When you do make a mistake, though, own up to it and offer action steps to fix it.
+When you make a mistake, though, own up to it and offer action steps to fix it.
 Then, follow through and make sure everything is done right.